BasicFist/rwc/README.md

 This project is built on the Retrieval-based Voice Conversion (RVC) framework.
 For detailed deployment instructions, system requirements, and optimization for your specific hardware (like NVIDIA Quadro RTX 5000), please refer to the [RVC_DEPLOYMENT_GUIDE.md](RVC_DEPLOYMENT_GUIDE.md) file included in this repository.

+## Configuration

+The project can be configured through the `rwc/config.ini` file which allows customization of:
+- Model paths and locations
+- Default conversion parameters
+- API and WebUI settings
+- Performance options

+You can also define environment variables in the `.env` file.

 ## API Endpoints

 When running the API server: